Pakistani father of Santa Fe victim urges Trump to stop school massacres

 Still, Sheikh said he encouraged his daughter to study in the U.S. “She was really excited as well to go and study abroad,” he said.

-Sabika’s uncle, whose name was not immediately available, said the U.S. needs to act “for the sake of your kids.”
+Sabika’s uncle, Syed Haider Ali, said the U.S. needs to act “for the sake of your kids.”

 “They can’t make sure kids’ bags are searched properly?" he asked.
 "This is my request to the American people: make sure that your representatives act in a way that schools become safe."